-The goal this year and going forward is to find the best tips and tricks to decrease our individual carbon footprints, to play our part in reducing the use of single-use plastic and to do our bit for the environment.
+The goal going forward is to find the best tips and tricks to decrease our individual carbon footprints, to play our part in reducing the use of single-use plastic and to do our bit for the environment.

 Did you know that close to 552 million shampoo bottles ending up in landfills every year?
 That’s almost an unfathomable number.
 Did you also know that most plastic bottles are completely recyclable but we chose to throw them away instead of responsibly disposing of them?

 When you’re standing in the shower every morning or evening, take a look at all of the plastic that you’re surrounded by, be curious and ask yourself where they end up when you’re done with them.

 I understand that we can’t be too quick to judge.
 There are many reasons why people don’t recycle.
 In some places of the world, there aren’t good recycling systems and the governments don’t put enough importance on recycling.

 This is where it’s important that those who do understand the need to recycle take the issue up with their representatives and take action to make it known that the environment is something they want more of on the agenda.

 Otherwise, people are very busy in their day to day lives.
 To the point where they don’t really have time to think that something as simple and every day as a shampoo and conditioner bottle needs their attention as well.

 In my opinion, that’s not a good excuse anymore.
 It’s no longer ok to say that we’re too busy to think about our environment.

 And I’m going to be very honest with you because I was guilty of this too!
 I thought that because I was eating healthy, not eating meat, using bamboo toothbrushes and metal straws, I didn’t have to look any further.